 There are three filters inside the Home Master unit, each of which is designed to target a particular contaminant in water.

-- The first stage filter, a multi-gradient depth sediment filter, has four layers of 1, 5, 10 and 25 microns, targeting particles of different sizes and trapping them in the filter media.
+- The first stage filter, a multi-gradient depth sediment filter, has four layers of 25, 10, 5, and 1 micron in size, targeting particles of different sizes and trapping them in the filter media.